mostafa/xk6-kafka/docs/writers.md

 const producer = new Writer({
   brokers, // The broker addresses as array, e.g., ["localhost:9092"]
   topic: topicName, // The topic name to produce messages to
-  autoCreateTopic: false, // Should the topic be created automatically if it doesn't exist?
   compression: CODEC_SNAPPY, // Optional: Compression codec to use for messages
   tls: tlsConfig, // Config object for TLS settings, if needed });